Back to The Mycelial Grimoire

 Nervines act on the nervous system directly.
 They calm or sedate or relax acutely — within 30 to 90 minutes of taking them.
 Chamomile, lemon balm, passionflower, skullcap, kava, oat straw.
 You take them at the moment of need.

 Adaptogens modulate the stress response over time.
-They don’t calm you in the moment so much as raise your baseline capacity to handle stress.
+They do not calm you in the moment so much as raise your baseline capacity for stress.
 Ashwagandha, rhodiola, eleuthero, tulsi, schisandra.
 You take them daily for weeks; the benefit accrues.

 Most working anxiety protocols use both.
 A nervine for acute moments.
 An adaptogen for the long-term work of being a calmer person overall.